Part-Time Pay Calculator — Hours × Rate = Real Take-Home

 Does Part-Time Income Affect Financial Aid?

-Yes, potentially.
-The FAFSA uses your Adjusted Gross Income (AGI) from two years prior to determine aid eligibility.
-If your income rises significantly this year, it will affect your aid package two years from now.
-For most students earning under $20,000/year from part-time work, the impact on need-based aid is modest because the federal formula includes an income protection allowance.
+The FAFSA uses your Adjusted Gross Income (AGI) from two years prior to determine your aid eligibility.
+Income you earn this year affects your aid package two years from now, not this year's.
+For most students earning under $20,000/year part-time, the impact on need-based aid is modest — the FAFSA formula includes an income protection allowance that shields a chunk of your earnings from the calculation.

-Important exception: Work-Study income is excluded from FAFSA income calculations — it does not reduce your aid eligibility.
-If you have a work-study offer, accept it before seeking off-campus employment.
+The big exception: Work-Study income is completely excluded from FAFSA income calculations.
+It doesn't count against your aid eligibility at all.
+If you have a work-study offer, take it before looking for off-campus work — it's effectively the same pay but with no aid impact.

 Frequently Asked Questions

-Students enrolled at least half-time and employed by their own college or university may be exempt from Social Security and Medicare withholding (FICA) on wages from that employer.
-This is a significant benefit — 7.65% saved on every dollar earned.
-The exemption only applies to on-campus employment at your own institution while enrolled; it does not apply to off-campus jobs, summer work, or freelance income.
-Ask your university's payroll department if you qualify.
+If you're enrolled at least half-time and working for your own college or university, you may be exempt from Social Security and Medicare withholding (FICA) on those wages.
+That's 7.65% back in your pocket on every dollar you earn there — a meaningful difference.
+The catch: the exemption only applies to on-campus employment at your own institution while you're enrolled.
+Off-campus jobs, summer work between semesters, and freelance income are all subject to FICA regardless.
+Ask your university's payroll office if you qualify.

-You can claim exempt from federal withholding only if you had no federal tax liability last year and expect none this year.
-For most students this means: total income (wages + investment income) must be under approximately $14,600 (the standard deduction) AND you had a refund of all withheld federal taxes last year.
-If you qualify, claiming exempt means your employer withholds no federal income tax — you will owe nothing and get no refund.
-Do not claim exempt if you have significant investment or other income.
+Only if you genuinely qualify — and the bar is specific.
+You can claim exempt from federal withholding if you had zero federal tax liability last year AND you expect zero this year.
+For most students, that means your total income (wages plus any investment income) needs to be under approximately $15,000 (the standard deduction), and you got a full refund of everything withheld last year.
+If that's your situation, claiming exempt means no federal withholding on your paycheck — no underpayment, no refund.
+Don't claim exempt if you have investment income or other sources on top of your wages.

-Yes.
-Tips are taxable income and must be reported.
-You should report tips to your employer (so they can withhold taxes) and include all tip income on your tax return.
-If your total tips in a month exceed $20, you are legally required to report them to your employer by the 10th of the following month using Form 4070.
-Unreported tip income is a common audit trigger and carries penalties.
+Yes — tips are fully taxable income.
+You're supposed to report them to your employer (so they can withhold taxes properly), and include all tip income on your return at tax time.
+If your total tips in a month exceed $20, you're legally required to report them to your employer by the 10th of the following month using Form 4070.
+Unreported tip income is one of the more common audit triggers and can lead to back taxes, interest, and penalties — not worth skipping.

 Related Calculators